MishaHnatyshyn/vstup-info-priority-filter/README.md

 1. Go to the http://vstup.info and search there university, faculty and profession you have sent documends to enter on;
 2. Make sure that your full name is listed on that page;
 3. Now copy the link to that page and go to http://priority-filter-priority-filter.1d35.starter-us-east-1.openshiftapps.com/ ;
-4. Past your link in the first input fild;
+4. Insert your link in the first field;
 5. Write in the second field your surname and initials;
 6. Select priority or priorities in a dropown list;
 7. Press "Calculate";